punkerluv66/AIstrobot/README.md

 ## Usage

-1. Configure the bot by editing the `src/config.js` file with your API keys and database connection strings.
+1. Configure the bot by editing the `env` file according to `env.exm` file with your API keys and database connection strings.

 2. Start the bot:
    ```